-- Provide supports in congregate and community day programs that assist with the acquisition, retention or improvement in self-help, socialization and adaptive skills; - Adult day health services; - Adult day habilitation services; and - Other day support model services. - Customized Community Supports Qualifications Provider Agency: - Possess a current business license, if applicable; - Meet financial solvency; - Adhere to training requirements; - Maintain member records for each member within HIPAA compliance; - Develop and adhere to a records management policy; - Develop and adhere to QA rules and requirements; - Adult day health provider agencies must be licensed by New Mexico DOH as an adult day care facility pursuant to 7.13.2 NMAC; and - Ensure all assigned staff meets the following qualifications: - Be at least 18 years of age; - Have at least one year of experience working with people with disabilities; - Be qualified to perform the service and demonstrate capacity to perform required tasks; - Be able to communicate successfully with the member/member representative; - Pass a nationwide caregiver criminal history screening pursuant to NMSA 1978, Section 29-17-2 et seq. and 7.1.9 NMAC and an abuse registry screen pursuant to NMSA 1978, Section 27-7a-1 et seq. and 8.11.6 NMAC; - Complete training on critical incident, abuse, neglect, and exploitation reporting;

-Complete member specific training; the evaluation of training needs is determined by the member or his/her legal representative; member is also responsible for providing and arranging for provider training and supervising provider performance; training expenses for paid providers cannot be paid for with the SDCB member's budget; and

-• Meet any other service qualifications, as specified in the SDCB rules.
+- Meet financial solvency; - Adhere to training requirements; - Maintain memberMember records for each memberMember within HIPAA compliance; - Develop and adhere to a records management policy; - Develop and adhere to QA rules and requirements; - Adult day health provider agencies must be licensed by New Mexico DOH as an adult day care facility pursuant to 7.13.2 NMAC; and - Ensure all assigned staff meets the following qualifications: - Be at least 18 years of age; - Have at least one year of experience working with people with disabilities; - Be qualified to perform the service and demonstrate capacity to perform required tasks; - Be able to communicate successfully with the memberMember/memberMember representative; - Pass a nationwide caregiver criminal history screening pursuant to NMSA 1978, Section 29-17-2 et seq. and 7.1.9 NMAC and an abuse registry screen pursuant to NMSA 1978, Section 27-7a-1 et seq. and 8.11.6 NMAC; - Complete training on critical incident, abuse, neglect, and exploitation reporting; - Complete memberMember specific training; the evaluation of training needs is determined by the memberMember or his/her legal representative; memberMember is also responsible for providing and arranging for provider training and supervising provider performance; training expenses for paid providers cannot be paid for with the SDCB memberMember's budget; and - Meet any other service qualifications, as specified in the SDCB rules.